alan-hadyk/grocify/README.md

 > Step-by-step walkthrough of a typical user interaction with the application

 1. The user adds a recipe (e.g. "Spaghetti") to the app.
-2. The user adds ingredients to the recipe for 1 meal for 1 person (e.g. 1 onion, 1 can of tomatoes, 200 g of minced meat, 1 stock cube).
+2. The user specifies the number of people for a given meal, and for how many days the meal will last.
-3. The user adds another recipe to the application (e.g. "Chicken soup"), including ingredients for 1 meal for 1 person.
+3. The user adds ingredients to the recipe (e.g. 1 onion, 1 can of tomatoes, 200 g of minced meat, 1 stock cube).
-4. The user can also add cleaning items to the app.
+4. The user adds another recipe to the application (e.g. "Chicken soup").
 5. The user is going to go shopping, so he creates a shopping list.
-6. In this list, he selects the previously added recipe, specifying for how many people the meal is needed and for how many days.
+6. In this list, he selects the previously added recipe, specifying for how many days the meal is needed, and for how many people.
 7. Based on the information collected in the previous point, the application calculates the list of needed ingredients and adds it to the list.
 8. The user can modify the list and add his own items to it.
 9. The user can also add more ingredients to the list based on another recipe.